Last updated on 2026-03-27

 - Home Care Nurse: Deliver nursing care to patients in their homes, assisting with daily living activities and medical needs.

-- Clinical Nurse Educator: Educate and train nursing staff and students in clinical settings, ensuring high standards of care.
+- Clinical Nurse Educator: Educate and train nursing students or staff in clinical settings, ensuring high standards of care are maintained.

 - Occupational Health Nurse: Focus on workplace health and safety, providing care and support to employees in various industries.